auv2/saekir/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of saekir is to …
+The goal of saekir is to fetch student responses from various test delivery systems and return them in a standardized format.

 ## Installation